-Gross Profit: Gross profit decreased in amount in relation to the decrease in net sales but increased as a percentage of net sales for the three-month period of fiscal year 2010 as compared to the same period of fiscal year 2009.
-The increase in the percentage is due primarily to the absence in the current year of \$243,000 in charges incurred in the prior year related to transitioning away from the warehousing and shared services agreement entered into in conjunction with the Springs Global acquisition.
+Gross profit decreased in amount in relation to the decrease in net sales but increased as a percentage of net sales for the six-month period of fiscal year 2010 as compared to the same period of fiscal year 2009.
+The increase in the gross profit percentage is due to the absence in the current year of \$243,000 in charges incurred in the prior year related to transitioning away from the warehousing and shared services agreement entered into in conjunction with the Company's acquisition of the baby products line of Springs Global US, Inc. on November 5, 2007.
+Also, the Company in the current year has incurred \$190,000 in lower product development costs and \$79,000 in lower costs to operate the Company's Foreign Representative Office in China, offset by an increase in testing costs of \$171,000.